-One of William’s favorite wedding gifts was a wooden swing that has “William and Catherine” engraved on it.
-As Hello! reported, Prince George has been photographed playing on it at the family’s country home, Anmer Hall in Norfolk.
-Perhaps it served as inspiration for the family-friendly swing that was such a hit as part of Kate’s family garden at the recent Chelsea Flower Show.
+One of William's favorite wedding gifts was a wooden swing that has "William and Catherine" engraved on it.
+As Hello! reported, Prince George has been photographed playing on it at the family's country home, Anmer Hall in Norfolk.
+Perhaps it served as inspiration for the family-friendly swing that was such a hit as part of Kate's family garden at the 2019 Chelsea Flower Show.

-Fatherhood has made him more emotional.
+Fatherhood has made William more emotional.

-William said in an ITV documentary that since becoming a father, he is “a lot more emotional than I used to be.”
-He added: “Now the smallest little things, you well up a little more, you get affected by the sort of things that happen around the world a lot more.
-Just because you realize how precious life is and it puts it all in perspective.”
+William said in an ITV documentary that since becoming a father, he is "a lot more emotional than [he] used to be."
+He added: "Now the smallest little things, you well up a little more, you get affected by the sort of things that happen around the world a lot more.
+Just because you realize how precious life is and it puts it all in perspective."

 He's got a sweet tooth.